Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/support_tools.md

 ---

-    title: Support tools /contact Support
+    title: "Support tools and contacting Support"
-    linkTitle: Support tools / contact Support
+    linkTitle: "Support tools and contacting Support"
-    weight: 230
+    weight: 220

----
-This section describes the tools available to help you collect information and contact support if you are unable to troubleshoot an error or issue.
+---This section describes the tools available to help you collect information and contact support if you are unable to troubleshoot an error or issue.

 <span id="Contacting_the_Axway_support"></span>

 ## Accessing the Axway Support site

-Visit the Axway [Support](https://support.axway.com/) site to view the knowledgebase, product articles, and browse existing cases.
+Visit the Axway [Support](https://support.axway.com/) site to view the knowledge base, product articles, and browse existing cases.
 Or, to obtain the email address and phone number of your nearest Axway support site, click **Contact us**.